Pink-spotted hawkmoth -- (Agrius cingulata) WO

 the Modest Sphinx or Poplar Sphinx

-but it is probably present.
+This moth is recorded in Suffolk County.
 It is fond of poplars and

 They are common on Prince Edward Island.